 Additional Real Estate Course Offerings

-MCC also periodically offers a variety of Continuing Education courses with credits approved for maintaining licensure for salespeople and brokers, as well as courses of interest to people who may want to buy and sell houses, become a landlord or flip properties.
+MCC also periodically offers a variety of Continuing Education courses with credits approved for maintaining licensure for salespeople and brokers.
 These courses include:

 - Due Diligence for Real Estate Professionals